LiqiangDeng/chatdb_sql_terminal/Readme.md

 # ChatDB: A SQL like chat database software based on console interaction

-This is a project that imitates the interaction of ChatGPT to make it easy for users to interact with the database.
-This project currently only supports dialogue interaction between console terminal programs and MySQL databases.
+This project mainly focuses on developing a kind of interactive ChatGPT-like application that can help user to interact with the database.
+They can learn how to query data in database system, and perform some simple operations through dialogue with the program.
+The program currently only supports console terminal interaction and only supports MySQL database.

 ---